 May 26, 2018.
 UD Commencement: Hui Li (Ph.D. degree) rolled in on the commencement ceremony!
 A very proud moment for the EBL team!

 May 9, 2018.
 USDA Climate Hub published a news on our collaborative research with Dr. Gulni Ozbay at Delaware State University.
 The news title was: Small but mighty: Oyster aquaculture as a tool to improve water quality

 Mar 18-22, 2018.
 Dr. Jaisi gave an invited talk to 255th ACS National Meeting and Exposition, New Orleans.
 The talk title was ‘Linking sources and transformation of phosphorus at the soil-water continuum in a coastal estuarine environment’.

 Dec 25, 2017.
 Opening for three graduate student and two postdoctoral associate positions.
-The graduate degree projects are i) Source tracking of phosphorus in a watershed, ii) Residual and recalcitrant phosphorus in soil, and iii) Degradation and source tracking of glyphosate in the environment.
-The postdoctoral projects are i) Fate of phytate and other inositol phosphates in the environment and ii) Development of a nanofertilizer using phosphorus recovered from agricultural wastes.
-Please contact for Dr. Jaisi (email@example.com) for further information.
+The graduate degree projects are i) Source tracking of phosphorus in a watershed, ii) Residual and recalcitrant phosphorus in the soil, and iii) Degradation and source tracking of glyphosate in the environment.
+The postdoctoral projects are i) Fate of phytate and other inositol phosphates in the environment and ii) Recapturing of lost phosphorus in agricultural wastes.
+Please contact Dr. Jaisi (email@example.com) for further information.